Blue Goat CyberSMMedical Device Cybersecurity

 • Lack of Encryption: Failure to encrypt sensitive data both at rest and in transit can expose patient health information (PHI) and other confidential data to interception and misuse.

-• Third-Party Software Components: The use of vulnerable third-party software components can introduce additional risks, as device manufacturers may not always regularly update or patched these components.
+• Third-Party Software Components: The use of vulnerable third-party software components can introduce additional risks, as device manufacturers may not always regularly update or patch these components.

 • Configuration and Customization Errors: Improper configuration or customization of medical devices can leave them open to attacks.
 This includes default passwords never changed or security features that are disabled for convenience.